 Telluride is just the beginning, because it is surrounded by 13,000 and 14,000-foot peaks such as Wilson Peak, El Diente Peak, and Mount Wilson.
 If you plan to ski, hike, climb or explore into the mountains beyond the town of Telluride, your risk of altitude sickness goes up even more.

 Symptoms of altitude sickness can take 6-24 hours to feel.
 It takes at least a couple days for the body to adjust to higher altitudes, so it’s important to take it easy when you arrive in Telluride.

 The major symptoms of altitude sickness to look out for are:

 If you feel any of these altitude sickness symptoms, you should immediately follow some of the tips below.
 If they worsen, you'll to seek medical attention.

 A lot of people that visit Telluride do not realize that they might get altitude sickness.
 This happens because the body needs time to adjust to a higher elevation with the lower levels of oxygen.

-If you are planning to visit and want to avoidTelluride altitude sickness or want to know how to prevent altitude sickness naturally, here are 5 tips:
+If you are planning to visit and want to avoidTelluride altitude sickness or want to know how to prevent altitude sickness naturally, follow our tips below.

 Based in Colorado, we create and sell our recovery chewables throughout stores in the state, from Denver to mountains towns like Telluride, Vail and Aspen.
 Loaded with Glutathione and other antioxidants, herbs and amino acids -- Zaca's chewable supplement helps you feel better faster with rehydration, replenishment and recovery.
 Try our recovery chewables today!